xharris/librarygame/GAME.md

 # TODOS

-> Prevent wandering on a cell containing a station
+> Add behavior: Deliver a book to a station
-> Wander after SitAround is finished

 # build a library